-Following these four books many others came into my possession, mostly gifts from my parents, aunts & uncles, cousins, friends – dictionaries, a thesaurus, books on economics, the sciences, poetry, religion, and philosophy, some of the classics, some incredible works of fiction.
+Following these early books many others came into my possession, mostly gifts from my parents, aunts & uncles, cousins, friends – dictionaries, a thesaurus, books on economics, the sciences, poetry, religion, and philosophy, some of the classics, some incredible works of fiction.
 I was introduced to every one from Enid Blyton to Charles Dickens.
 From Lynne Truss to Jasper Fforde.
 From P.G.Wodehouse to Georgette Heyer.
+And of course, the famous Indian children’s periodical Chandamama and comics Amar Chitra Katha.
 All of these and so many more are cherished possessions – each finding a place on my bookshelf and adding another story to my life!

 I must have read at least one book in every known genre, or at the very least attempted to read one!
 Some I failed to comprehend.
 Many I failed to complete.
 Some I read over and over again.
 No-one who befriends a book is ever alone.
 I have a terrible memory – so do not ask me who said that!
 I rarely remember all the words of a quote or a poem, never mind a whole book, very often not even the author!
 But the flip side of this appalling memory is that every re-read is like a fresh adventure – a bit like knowing vaguely where you are going but discovering and re-discovering meandering pathways and nuggets of gold between the first and last pages.
 I have the happy facility of not needing to judge the political correctness of an author.
 Every reader is given the opportunity to take away the best that an author offers.
 If the contents are not to my liking, I take pleasure in the crafting of the sentences!
 All I ask for is good English.
 I cannot abide shoddy writing or the abuse of words – neither modernism nor freedom of speech can be considered a license to rape the language!